plasma-group/pigi/packages/docs/src/core/src/architecture.rst

 SyncService
 -----------
 Possibly the most important internal service, SyncService_ ensures that your node always has the latest transactions.
-``SyncService`` watches Ethereum for any new plasma chain blocks and automatically pulls any necessary information from the Operator.
+``SyncService`` watches Ethereum for any new plasma chain blocks and automatically pulls any necessary information from the Aggregator.
 ``SyncService`` makes sure your balances are always up-to-date and that you can always send transactions when you need to!

 ChainService